Suvink/docs-choreo-dev/en/docs/develop-components/develop-integrations/develop-a-scheduled-task.md

-# Develop a Scheduled Task
+# Develop a scheduled task

 Choreo is a versatile integration platform that allows you to create various types of integrations depending on your requirements.
 If you need to automatically run a specific integration at regular intervals, you can use Choreo to develop a scheduled task.
 This type of integration can automate the synchronization of data between different systems at specified intervals, reducing errors and improving productivity by eliminating the need for manual intervention.